As well as the LLB qualification, we offer two BA (Hons) degrees: one in Business Law and one in Law.

 You have the opportunity to study abroad through Stirling's well-established connections with several international universities.

 The BA degrees offer strength and depth in law while allowing you to take advantage of the Stirling system which is designed to allow students to take second and third subjects in Year 1 and Year 2.
 If doing Single Honours, you then specialise entirely in law or business law but those on Combined degrees develop both law and their second chosen specialism together.
 This variety is a key feature of the BA degrees here.
 It means that even if you choose to do a single Honours degree, you will also study other subjects: the range available includes languages, management, economics, criminology, psychology, politics, the environment and much more.
 This gives our BA students the great advantage of a diverse and varied education and the ability to place legal studies in a wider social or business context.

 Study with the people who have written the books: The individual law and business law modules have been designed by staff who publish and research in key areas linked to the module.
-For example, both courses begin with An Introduction to Law and Business Law and the Course Director has written a key chapter in the textbook which accompanies the module and which was written with the specific requirements of this programme in mind.
-If you do Business Law you will go on to use the key textbook co-written by our Professor Davidson and if you do Law then you will be using a key text in family law written by our Professor Sutherland.
+For example, both courses begin with An Introduction to Law and Business Law and Tikus Little, the Director of our LLB Programme has written a key chapter in the textbook which accompanies the module and which was written with the specific requirements of this programme in mind.
+If you do Business Law you will go on to use the key textbook co-written by former Head of Division, Professor Davidson and if you do Law then you will be using a key text in family law written by our Professor Sutherland.